 - Three COVID-19 vaccines (Pfizer, AstraZeneca and Moderna) have been approved for use in Australia.
-You can’t choose which one you will receive but the Pfizer and Moderna vaccines have been prioritised for people under 60 following advice from the Australian Technical Advisory Group (ATAGI).
+You can choose which one you wish to receive.

 - Western Health hubs will be administering Pfizer, Moderna and AstraZeneca vaccines.

-- The two doses need to be given a few weeks apart.
+- The first two doses need to be given a few weeks apart.
 Effective from Monday 4 October, state-run vaccination centres will administer the second dose of Pfizer vaccine at least three weeks after the first dose.
-Effective from 2 September, state-run vaccination centres will administer the second dose of AstraZeneca six weeks after the first dose (reduced from 12 weeks).
-Effective from 4 October, state-run vaccination hubs will administer the second dose of Moderna four weeks after the first dose.

 - The vaccines are free.
 This includes for Australian citizens, permanent residents, refugees, people seeking asylum, temporary and provisional visa holders (including international students and temporary migrants).